vladinator1000/multi-objective-optimisation/README.md

 ```bash
 $ python src/geneticAlgorithm.py
 ```
-Wait for the GA to run, you'll see an animation at the end, similar to the [video](ParetoFrontsAnimation.mp4) in the project root.
+Wait for the GA to run, you'll see an [animation](https://youtu.be/xeNv6VDH004) at the end.

 #### If you prefer using Anaconda:
 You'll need to install [DEAP](https://github.com/DEAP/deap) globally: